KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Guide.md

 As part of your onboarding process, it's essential to familiarize yourself with these products to better understand Chimoney's services.

-## 1. Payouts
+#### Payouts

-**Description:** Allows sending of bulk payouts to people in different countries and with different preferences at once with just their email or phone number.
+- Allows sending of bulk payouts to people in different countries and with different preferences at once with just their email or phone number.
 It's simple, easy, and instant!

-## 2. Developers API
+#### Developers API

-**Description:** Allows integration of intuitive APIs and SDKs to unleash the utility of your project.
+- Allows integration of intuitive APIs and SDKs to unleash the utility of your project.

-## 3. Payment Requests
+#### Payment Requests

-**Description:** Allows Payment of invoices in one click.
+- Allows Payment of invoices in one click.

-## 4. Wallet as a Service
+#### Wallet as a Service

-**Description:** Allows users to create and manage user wallets with ease.
+- Allows users to create and manage user wallets with ease.

 ## 2: Review Ambassador Expectations